What is a Pull Request, and Why is it Important?

 Process of Creating a Pull Request

-Step 1: The developer creates a branch or a fork of the main project repository
+Step 1: The developer creates a branch or a fork of the main project repository.
+A forked repository allows developers to prepare changes independently before submitting a pull request.
+1.

-Step 4: The reviewer is notified of the new changes and then provides feedback or approves the change
+Step 4: The reviewer is notified of the new changes and then provides feedback or approves the change.
+Pull requests can be linked to issues to show that a fix is in progress and can automatically close the issue when merged.

 Step 5: Once the change is approved, it is merged into the project repository